Smoothy Price Up 4.1% This Week (SMTY)

 Smoothy Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Smoothy directly using U.S. dollars.
-Investors seeking to acquire Smoothy should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as Smoothy directly using U.S. dollars.
+Investors seeking to trade Smoothy should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Smoothy using one of the aforementioned exchanges.

 Receive News & Updates for Smoothy Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Smoothy and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.